wight-airmash/ab-server/docs/env-variables.md

 Default: `true`

 Enable or disable auto kick policy based on invalid protocol implementation `PONG` packets.
 Normally, you don't need to turn it off.

+### KILL_ASSISTS

+Default: `false`

+Enable or disable assistance tracking in killing.
+With this option enabled, the reward for killing a player is distributed among all those who dealt the damage.

 ### LOG_CHAT_FILE